 IRETA works with organizations and agencies to develop and tailor educational curricula around a variety topics, including evidence-based practices related to substance use disorder prevention, treatment, and recovery.
-Recent curriculum development projects are listed below:
+Currently available curricula and products are listed below.

-- In collaboration with the National Institute on Drug Abuse (NIDA), created the online course The Prevalence of Prescription Drug Misuse: Doctor Shopping, Co-ingestion, and Exposure, a free online course about high risk opioid use (2015)
+- The Prevalence of Prescription Drug Misuse: Doctor Shopping, Co-ingestion, and Exposure, a free online course about high risk opioid use, created with NIDA (2015)

-- Created a series of online module about SBIRT for master’s students at the University of Maryland School of Social Work
+- Online modules about SBIRT, created for master’s students at the University of Maryland School of Social Work (2015)

 Please contact us directly to inquire about curriculum development for your organization, program, or system.